Neunerlei/docker-images/docs/php-nginx.md

 * `/usr/bin/app/entrypoint.user-setup.sh`: This script is executed early in the startup process.
 It's the ideal place to put the run-time user mapping logic for local development to solve UID/GID file permission issues. **IMPORTANT** This script is ONLY executed if the `PUID` and `PGID` environment variables are set to values different from the defaults.
 If you want to modify permissions unconditionally, use the `entrypoint.local.sh` hook instead.
 * `/usr/bin/app/entrypoint.local.sh`: This script is executed just before the main command.
 It's a general-purpose hook for any other custom setup commands you might need.

+### Default Script (index.php)

+To get you started quickly, the image includes a simple default `index.php` file located at `/var/www/html/public/index.php`.
+This file displays a welcome message and some basic PHP configuration information.
+You can replace this file with your own application code by mounting your project into `/var/www/html`.